espressif/arduino-esp32/docs/source/tutorials/partition_table.rst

 5. **Size**

-    Size and defines the amount of memory to be allocated on the partition.
+    Size defines the amount of memory to be allocated on the partition.
 The size can be formatted as decimal, hex numbers (0x prefix), or using unit prefix K (kilo) or M (mega) i.e: 4096 = 4K = 0x1000.

 6. **Flags**